-We've compiled the top spots for that picture-perfect cherry blossom Instagram, both on and off the National Mall.
+Check out where to see the cherry blossoms in DC and find the top spots for that picture-perfect Instagram, both on and off the National Mall.

 To get shots of the blossoms from every angle, take the time to do a full loop around the Tidal Basin.
 Depending on the time of day, pause at different spots to capture the light just right.
 Sunsets are particularly beautiful, but sunrise comes with the advantage of not being as crowded.

 Dating back nearly 400 years, the stone lantern is a serious #tbt.
 One of a pair – its twin resides at a Tokyo temple; the Japanese lantern was carved to honor the Third Shogun of the Tokugawa period.
 Each year, to mark the National Cherry Blossom Festival, the lantern is lit by the Cherry Blossom Princess representing the Embassy of Japan.

 Tidal Basin paddle boats with the cherry blossoms - Where to photograph the cherry blossoms during the National Cherry Blossom Festival this spring in Washington, DC

 See the blossoms from the water when you hop in a two- or four-person paddle boat.
 Get yourself to the middle of the Tidal Basin for a wide shot of the trees or paddle yourself to the Jefferson Memorial for a shot of people dotting those marble stairs.

 No matter the season, the National Arboretum in Northeast DC shines as a photogenic destination.
 During cherry blossom season, the hidden gem is another place to behold the celebrated pink and white flowers.
 An added bonus: The Arboretum’s blossoms usually peak at a different time than the Tidal Basin ones, offering an alternative opportunity to catch the blossoms.